 \( x^{-n} = \frac{1}{x^{n}} \) | \( x^{-3} = (x^{-1})^{3} = (\frac{1}{x})^{3} = \frac{1}{x} \cdot \frac{1}{x} \cdot \frac{1}{x} = \frac{1 \cdot 1 \cdot 1}{x \cdot x \cdot x} = \frac{1}{x^{3}} \) |

-You already use modulo computation when you look at the clock and e.g. needs to figure out what time it's 3 hours after 11 o'clock, which is 2 o'clock.
-In math we write that as:
+You already use modulo computation when you look at a clock and, for example, need to figure out what time it will be 3 hours after 11 o'clock, which is 2 o'clock.
+In mathematics, we write this as:

 \( (11 + 3) \: mod \: 12 = 2 \)